froxCZ/taxi-ride-sharing-simulation/README.md

 # Ridesharing simulation #

 This is an app for simulating taxis' with and withour ride sharing.
+More details is in the paper.pdf

 ### Requirements ###